Bibliometrics: Impact: Beyond Bibliometrics

 This guide is primarily about bibliometrics and how to track citations and other quantitative metrics relating to your research.
 Whilst such metrics can be a useful guide or indicator to help you showcase your work, they provide an extremely limited picture of the impact of your research, and really only represent academic impact in a very limited way.

-It is important to think about the impact of your research beyond bibliometrics and other quantitative measures, and how you can tell your impact story in a fuller and more representative way.
+It is important to think about the impact of your research beyond bibliometrics, and how you can tell your impact story in a fuller and more representative way, including through qualitative approaches.

 What is Impact?